victorqribeiro/invaderz/README.md

 If you want to see a live version of it, it's hosted [here](https://victorribeiro.com/invaderz).

+My hosting provider is blocking access from India and Russia due to hacker attacks, so I'm providing an [alternative link](https://victorqribeiro.github.io/invaderz).

 You can also add it as an app to your phone (menu / add to home screen), if you wish so.

 ## How to Play